mahirjain25/Goodbye-Aloha/README.md

 ### Tools Used:

-The **ns2** software tool is being used to implement Pure and Slotted ALOHA. **MATLAB** is being used to implement the concept mentioned in the chosen paper.
+The **ns2** software tool is being used to implement Pure and Slotted ALOHA. **Python** is being used to implement the concept mentioned in the chosen paper.

 ### References: